For Patients

 Drink cholate, wait 20 minutes, get blood draw, wait 40 minutes, get blood drawn

 After the last blood draw, the lab will prepare your samples and send them to the HepQuant lab in Colorado, via overnight delivery.
-The test results will be sent directly to your physician in about two weeks.
+The test results will be sent directly to your healthcare provider in about one week.
 Be sure to schedule a follow-up appointment with your doctor to review the results.

-The HepQuant DuO test measures how well your liver clears the cholate from your blood.
-The result of the lab analysis of your blood samples is a number called the Disease Severity Index (DSI).
-Your doctor will use the DSI produced from the HepQuant DuO test, along with other test results, to assess your liver function and give you advice on how to care for your liver.
+Your healthcare provider will use your HepQuant Duo test results to see how well your liver is working based on how your liver processes cholate.
+The result of the HepQuant lab analysis of your blood samples is a number called the Disease Severity Index (DSI).
+Your doctor will use the DSI along with other test results and procedures, to assess the current health of your liver function and give you advice on how to care for your liver.

 How to Prepare for the HepQuant DuO Test